open-innovations/geography-bits/data/README.md

 * __[LSOAs 2011](LSOA11CD/)__ e.g. [LSOA11CD/E01033011.geojsonl](LSOA11CD/E01033011.geojsonl) - source: [ONS](https://geoportal.statistics.gov.uk/datasets/lower-layer-super-output-areas-december-2011-boundaries-ew-bgc) (OGL)
 * __[LSOAs 2001](LSOA01CD/)__ e.g. [LSOA01CD/E01011365.geojsonl](LSOA01CD/E01011365.geojsonl) - source: ONS (OGL)

 The data is downloaded from ONS GeoPortal as a `.geojson` file and stored in e.g. `WD20CD/temp/`.
-We then run:
+You will need to make sure there is one feature per line.
+Also, ONS have a tendency to output OS Easting/Northings rather than valid GeoJSON so you may want to first [fix the GeoJSON](https://open-innovations.github.io/ONS-GeoJSON-Fixer/).
+Once you have valid GeoJSON run:

 ```
 perl process.pl <FILE> <CODE>